Understanding HYPERTENSION (High Blood Pressure): A Research Paper

-Since the beginning of time, man has been constantly been looking for ways to improve his heart, mind, and body.
+Since the beginning of time, man has been constantly looking for ways to improve his heart, mind, and body.
 He has tried using the plants and animals around him to guarantee not only his survival but also his long life.
 He has carefully observed nature and animals which have long life spans and has studied their physiology and biology in order to concoct the best remedy to his ailments and further his mortal existence.
 These sicknesses are the main stumbling blocks to man’s happiness as they hinder his growth, mobility, faculty, and sometimes even his very existence.
 One of the worst sicknesses of man is hypertension.
 This illness is regarded as the worst of its kind for reasons which catch many by surprise until it takes the life out of a person.
-This paper is designed to show much details about this dreaded disease, explain how it becomes such, and suggests prevention and possible solutions so that one will learn how to outwit its process of debilitating human lives and ending someone’s happy existence.
+This paper is designed to show much detail about this dreaded disease, explain how it becomes such, and suggest prevention and possible solutions so that one will learn how to outwit its process of debilitating human lives and ending someone’s happy existence.

 What is Hypertension?

 Hypertension is also commonly known as High Blood Pressure.
 It is a condition where the walls of blood vessels are blocked or clogged due to the depositing of fats and other substances on the arterial walls causing the pressure to raise pushing and straining vessel walls.
-This condition demands for the heart to work harder in pumping blood through the tight arteries.
+This condition demands for the heart work harder in pumping blood through the tight arteries.
 If this strain on the vessel walls continues for a specific length of time, the heart will eventually fail either with ruptured arteries and blood vessels leading to heart attack, heart failure, kidney failure, or stroke.
 There is no specific length of time before the arteries burst or the heart totally fails and symptoms are next to impossible to identify until the condition leads to a critical point.
 This is the reason why it is often referred to as the ‘silent killer’ (O’Brien et. al., 2007)

 How Does Hypertension Develop?

 Aside from the heart, the kidney also plays a significant role in hypertension.
 Kidneys help regulate blood pressure by secreting the hormone called renin.
-Renin causes the arteries to contract which could lead to a raise in blood pressure.
+Renin causes the arteries to contract which could lead to a rise in blood pressure.
 They also regulate the volume of blood fluid by excreting salt into urine or retaining salt.
 When salt is retained in the bloodstream, the salt attracts water thereby augmenting the fluid volume of blood.
 With more volume of blood passing through the arteries due to the kidneys’ effort, blood pressure is increased (Fisher, 2005).

 Complications in Hypertension

 Hypertension may also damage the kidney’s small blood vessels.
-As more volume and higher pressure of blood is pumped into the small blood vessels of the kidney, they may eventually explode or break.
+As more volume and higher pressure of blood are pumped into the small blood vessels of the kidney, they may eventually explode or break.
 A malfunction of the kidney will cause the kidney’s filtering mechanisms to also malfunction allowing more and more waste products to be mixed, carried, and deposited into the arteries walls.
-This condition is called uremia and if left untreated, will result to total kidney failure (Fisher, 2005)
+This condition is called uremia and if left untreated, will result in total kidney failure (Fisher, 2005)

-Knowing how hypertension occurs and what it could lead to, medical doctors recommend that patients having pre-hypertension should have lifestyle and diet changes such as quitting smoking and losing weight to prevent their condition leading to hypertension.
-Other methods to decrease blood pressure level is by limiting the intake of salty foods, reducing to two drinks per day for men and one drink per day for women for the alcohol consumption, and increasing physical activities (Whelton et. al., 2002).
+Knowing how hypertension occurs and what it could lead to, medical doctors recommend that patients having pre-hypertension should have lifestyle and diet changes such as quitting smoking and losing weight to prevent their condition from leading to hypertension.
+Other methods to decrease blood pressure level is by limiting the intake of salty foods, reducing to two drinks per day for men and one drink per day for women for alcohol consumption, and increasing physical activities (Whelton et. al., 2002).
 For those with Stage 1 and 2 hypertension cases, physicians usually prescribe lifestyle and diet changes plus intake of one or more anti-hypertensive drugs.
 Such drugs like diuretics reduce the amount of bloodstream fluid and relieve pressure on the walls of blood vessels by promoting water and excess salt excretion.
 ACE inhibitors stop the narrowing of the walls of blood vessels to regulate blood pressure.
-Beta blockers reduce the amount of blood the heart pumps and heart rate.
+Beta-blockers reduce the amount of blood the heart pumps and the heart rate.
 Calcium channel blockers relax the blood vessels and slow the heart rate.
 Medical studies have shown that using two instead of a single anti-hypertensive is more effective at reaching even lower than 140/90 mm Hg blood pressure (Friedwald, 2009).

 Considering that hypertension is one of the most dangerous diseases because it is almost impossible to detect early and that the causes are often mistaken as symptoms of other diseases, the best and only way to deal with it then is prevention.
 Nothing beats clean living and a healthy lifestyle.
 If a person balances the allotted 24/7 to rest, work, hygiene, and recreation, there will definitely be fewer cases of hypertension.
-If people are aware that they are all prone to such disorder even in its milder version, then it will be best to follow the quick guides for healthy living.
+If people are aware that they are all prone to such disorders even in their milder version, then it will be best to follow the quick guides for healthy living.
 As a matter of fact, many of the prevention tips are pure common sense.
-Having a healthy diet (less salty and fatty foods) is something which should not even be told to do; it must be a built-in self-instructed and instinctive process.
+Having a healthy diet (less salty and fatty foods) is something that should not even be told to do; it must be a built-in self-instructed and instinctive process.
 Next, no one should even wait to be told to have much sleep or rest; that is totally a no-brainer.
-Obesity is a condition which is automatically associated with other health problems so linking it with hypertension is nothing special.
-Notice that much of the information about high blood pressure stems from information which when systematically studied will only reveal that they are attached to it with or without supporting medical evidences.
-However, one must never downsize the reality that is hypertension for it really has the capacity to take someone’s life.
+Obesity is a condition that is automatically associated with other health problems so linking it with hypertension is nothing special.
+Notice that much of the information about high blood pressure stems from information that when systematically studied will only reveal that they are attached to it with or without supporting medical pieces of evidence.
+However, one must never downsize the reality that hypertension for it really has the capacity to take someone’s life.
 In a nutshell, it will not require Einstein’s intellect to understand hypertension and the methodologies which will guarantee one’s freedom from it; it only requires a willing mind and heart to follow simple suggestions of the human body such as rest, proper diet, and hygiene.